-Respondent: the individual(s) alleged to have committed sexual harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence, or stalking, regardless of whether or not formal conduct (corrective) action is taken.
+Respondent: the individual(s) alleged to have committed sexual harassment, gender-based harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence, sexual exploitation, or stalking, regardless of whether or not formal conduct (corrective) action is taken.

 Retaliation: means any adverse action taken against a person for making a good faith report of Prohibited Conduct or participating in any proceeding under this policy.
 Retaliation includes threatening, intimidating, harassing, coercing, deliberately making false statements to intimidate or threaten or cause harm or any other conduct that would discourage a reasonable person from engaging in activity protected under this policy.
 Retaliation may be present even where there is a finding of “no responsibility” on the allegations of Prohibited Conduct.
 Retaliation can be committed by any individual or group of individuals, not just by a Respondent or Complainant.
 Retaliation does not include good faith actions lawfully pursued in response to a report of Prohibited Conduct.